prathameshv4/Smart-Traffic-Management-using-Image-Processing/README.md

 # How to run the project on your system?
 -Just clone the project on your system.
--Run .m file using Matlab R2021 version or later.
+-Run ui.m file using Matlab R2021 version or later.
 -This will open the required GUI.